MEMPHIS, Tenn. — On the second floor of the Salvation Army on Jackson Avenue live more than a dozen families.

-“Mothers and children come into our program and we help them with counseling services, education and job placement,” Salvation Army Public Relations Specialist Nina Harrelson said.
+“Mothers and children come into our program and we help them with counseling services, education and job placement,” said Nina Harrelson, Salvation Army Public Relations Specialist.

 “Just a lot of things that you think people would learn throughout their lives and maybe for whatever reason their circumstances have not allowed them to learn those things.
 Basic life skills.
 How to have a checking account, balance your checking account, how to pay bills.”